duckduckgo/zeroclickinfo-goodies/pull_request_template_cheat_sheet.md

 **Is this Instant Answer connected to a DuckDuckHack [Instant Answer idea](https://duck.co/ideas)?**

-**Which existing Instant Answers will this one supercede/overlap with?**

 **Are you having any problems?
 Do you need our help with anything?**